constantine-nikolaou/GettingStartedWithRails/README.md

     $ rails console

-Once loaded, you can follow the commands displaying in the screenshot below, to create, find and destroy
+Once loaded, you can follow the commands displaying in the screenshot below, to create, find and destroy Post records

 ![Manipulating records via the console](https://github.com/cnicolaou/GettingStartedWithRails/raw/master/images/rails_console.png "Manipulating records via the console")